 Step 3: To create a shelter or roof, pull the top section of your tarp straight out from the ridgeline and use trekking poles or sticks to support the corners.
 Wrap your guy line around the top of your pole and run it to the ground for tight support.

-Okay, the name is offputting, but otherwise, this is a great makeshift shelter for tarp camping in the rain.
+The name is offputting, sure, but otherwise, this is a great makeshift shelter for tarp camping in the rain.
 It looks a lot like a low-level A-frame, and that's because, at heart, that's precisely what this is.
 But there's a twist.
 This tunnel tent-style tarp is low and doesn't allow for the same movement as other designs on this list do, but it comes ready-made with a groundsheet, so you don't get soaked from the bottom up.
-You can drop one end of this structure in solid winds and pin it down to the ground to create a closed-end.
+You can drop one end of this structure in solid winds and pin it down to the ground to create a closed end.

 Step 1: Set your ridgeline to around waist height.